vivolev647/vivolev647/README.md

 Maybe I should try and focus on one thing at a time.
 But I'm not gonna do that.

 I do cybersecurity stuff sometimes; I suck at it, of course.
 Why, what'd you expect?
-Self-confidence!
+Self-confidence?